By Rachel Richards | CNA Media Team

-Jacklyn Sisto, 3 to PhD services coordinator, created the community cooking classes and taught the first one in December about making tamales.
+Jaclyn Sisto, 3 to PhD services coordinator, created the community cooking classes and taught the first one in December about making tamales.
 She feared no one would show up, but 50 people came together and shared feedback that they really enjoyed the event.

-Jacklyn obtained funding for the cooking classes to be ongoing throughout the school year through the Northeast Coalition of Neighborhoods Community Grant program.
+Jaclyn obtained funding for the cooking classes to be ongoing throughout the school year through the Northeast Coalition of Neighborhoods Community Grant program.

 The program is accepting donations of food (3 to PhD also provides a food pantry for Faubion families in need) or financial support.
-Donations can be made by contacting Jacklyn at JSisto@cu-portland.edu or 971.804.9125.
+Donations can be made by contacting Jaclyn at JSisto@cu-portland.edu or 971.804.9125.

 In February, three Faubion parents taught a class on Ethiopian food.
 In March, Faubion parent Ana Rosa Gonzalez taught a class on how to make albondigas, which are Mexican turkey meatballs.

 April featured Southern cooking with Andre, who is the school’s night custodian.
 Another April class taught community members how to make Argentinian empanadas.

 “The community cooking classes give people the opportunity to do something they are good at and share it with others,” Jaclyn pointed out.
 “It is a great way for community members to share culture in a way that is accessible – food.
 Who doesn’t love food?”